Are your click-through rates (CTR) what they should be?

 How would you know!?
-Especially, you never asked the question, “What Is A Google Click Through Rate (CTR)?”
+Especially if you’ve never asked the question, “What Is A Google Click Through Rate)?”

 Special attention should be paid to click-through rate.
 But to get an accurate read, you need to be aware of what numbers you’re looking for.

-Which is why I’m breaking down what click-through rates are, and what qualifies as a good one across multiple marketing channels.
+Which is why I’m breaking down what is a good click-through rate, and how you can amp up your CTRs across multiple marketing channels.

 Watch A Video On Click Through Rate Or Read Below